saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 008.md

 ---

-We decide to enter the Manor together.
+- [[Tabletop/Campaigns/And A Thousand Years More/Faction/Misc/Party\|We]] decide to enter the [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva\|Manor]] together.
 As we enter, there is a painting of a lion.

-The Manor seems to have been ransacked, except for a few paintings.
+- The [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva\|Manor]] seems to have been ransacked, except for a few paintings.

-The next room has a Stone Door with a Keyhole.
+- The next room has a Stone Door with a Keyhole.
 There are also two wooden doors.

 ---